Cambridge - King's College Chapel

 Today's Choir derives its worldwide fame and reputation from the annual broadcast of the Festival of Nine Lessons and Carols which is heard on radio by millions all over the world each Christmas Eve.

 The organ comprises 4 manuals, pedals & 80 speaking stops: Pedal 22 stops, choir 17 stops, great 15 stops, swell 15 stops, solo 11 stops.
 The case is the only remaining part of the instrument built by Thomas Dallam in 1606.
 Successive rebuilds were undertaken by Lancelot Pease 1661, Thomas Thamar 1674, Renatus Harris 1686, John Avery 1803, William Hill 1834, 1859 & 1889 and Harrison & Harrison 1934, 1968 & 1992.
+2009 and 2016 complete refurbishment, new chests, some redistribution; new 4ft flute.
 The organ that we hear today is to a specification drawn up by Boris Ord including additions to the choir & solo organs and the voicing skills of Harrison & Harrison.

 FCM at Cambridge